Constellation-Labs/constellation/terraform/README.md

 #Initialize

-cd to terraform/default (or copy paste and change settings) and then run terraform init # to setup plugins terraform show # after the cluster is online
+cd to terraform/default

+(or copy paste and change settings, make sure to change terraform.backend.prefix in main.tf)

-to verify it's working.
+If you have a pre-existing state already (after copying folder with new name), say 'no' when the prompt asks to copy the state

+and then run

-in default folder, run terraform init once to set everything up.
+terraform init # to setup plugins

+terraform show # to see existing state (or if it's a new folder should return empty)

 ### Usage
 Something something terraform apply / terraform destroy

+terraform show # after the cluster is online

+to verify it's working.

+./ips_to_hosts_file.sh # to grab ips